aditya-nagare/Portfolio/String-Search-Files/README.md

 This is a Go(Golang) Program that reads in multiple files in the current working directory of the program under `/files` folder and lets the user to search for the occurance of a string in the multiple files present.

-The program uses Go Routines, Channels and Worker Pool to acheive this task concurrently.
+The program uses Go Routines, Unbuffered Channels and Worker Pool to acheive this task concurrently.

-The default string is set to `of` but the user is able to customize it via a flag.
+The default string is set to `of the` but the user is able to customize it via a flag.

 ## To Run The Program(on Linux):